Wayfinding Master Plan Proposal Presentation

 We have included the new wayfinding items and the graphics we are proposing for them in this proposal to be reviewed and considered.

 - New placemaking banners for the lamp posts

 - New directional signage for ease of finding certain locations Located within the borough

 - New Kiosk Unit with a map, Location points called out, and a URL code that can be scanned from you phone and the information can be taken with you on your walk.

-New Britain Borough’s first comprehensive plan was prepared in 1969 for the Borough and has guided local planning and zoning decisions for more than 30 years.
-With the significant changes that had occurred in the central Bucks County area during this period, the borough set out to update its comprehensive plan in 2007 to improve the resident quality of life and provide policies to address the future development of the borough.
-The plan is re-evaluated approximately every ten years to ensure the plan takes into account any significant changes that have happened in and around the borough.
-Click here to review the 2007 Comprehensive Plan.
+New Britain Borough’s first comprehensive plan was prepared in 1969 for the Borough and has guided local planning and zoning decisions ever since.
+The Borough last updated the plan in 2020 to improve the resident quality of life and provide policies to address the future development of the borough.
+As this is an implementable plan it is reviewed on a regular basis and is scheduled for an overhaul approximately every ten years to ensure the plan takes into account any significant changes that have happened in and around the borough.

 2016 Main Street Study